astroML/astroML/doc/user_guide/installation.rst

 modules.
 The first step is to obtain the source code: we recommend downloading it from the
 `github repository <http://github.com/astroML/astroML>`_ shown above.
-Additionally, you must make sure the dependencies are filled: lacking some of these dependencies will not affect installation, but will affect the ability to execute the code and examples
+Additionally, you must make sure the :ref:`dependencies <astroML_dependencies>` are filled: lacking some of these dependencies will not affect installation, but will affect the ability to execute the code and examples